 It’s okay to have doubts about what your child is going through and whether you can help them in the right way.
-Reach out to other adults who have experience with sexuality or gender identity that you feel comfortable talking to.
+Reach out to other adults who have experience with teenagers coming out that you feel comfortable talking to.

 If you have friends who are the same sexual orientation as your child, you might ask them to share some of their experience with you so you can both learn about it together.